 You could also say she specializes in avoiding the Detroit debacle.

-In 2017, a promotion for a Detroit property management company made the rounds on Twitter.
+A few years ago, a promotion for a Detroit property management company made the rounds on Twitter.
 “See Detroit like we do,” read the slogan, which accompanied an image of a mostly-white crowd.
 Detroit is more than 80 percent black, though.

 “It was almost comical,” Craig-Hart (pictured left) told Built In.
 “I think brands have a responsibility to reach out and to create content that really speaks to everyone in their audience.”